rockt/SETH/index.md

 # Rebuilding the database used for SNP normalization
 **WARNING:** We provide a stand-alone (embedded) [Derby database](https://drive.google.com/file/d/0B9uTfq0OyHAsS0hoNDFRR0ZyOUE/view?usp=sharing).
 The following steps are only needed if you want to build the database from scratch.
-This database is **only** required for normalization to either dbSNP or UniProt...
+This database is **only** required for normalization to either dbSNP or UniProt.

 The import script is tailored towards a mySQL database, but theoretically any other database can be used.